In this post I’ll show you how to fix your 404 error pages in WordPress easily, using the tools that are available to you.

 One way to fix your error pages is to use 301 redirection.

-When someone visit’s a page that is no longer available on your website, they’ll be redirected to another page via a 301 redirection.
+When someone visit’s a page that is no longer available on your website, they’ll be redirected to another page via something called 301 redirection.

-This could be another page on your site that is somewhat related to the page you deleted.
-Maybe a blog post on a similar topic.
+This could be another page on your site that is somewhat relevant to the old page you deleted.
+Maybe a blog post on a similar topic perhaps.

 In my opinion, there are only 3 plugins you should really care about for 301 redirections, here they are –

-Better Links Pro (aff) – This is a very powerful premium affiliate masking/redirection plugin, and one that I’ve been using myself for quite some time.
-I use Better Links Pro mainly to create 301 redirection for my affiliate links.
+Better Links Pro – This is a very powerful premium affiliate masking/redirection plugin, and one that I’ve been using myself since 2012.
+I use Better Links Pro mainly to create 301 redirection for my affiliate links, however, it can be used to fix your 404’s too.
+Check out my review of Better Links Pro here.

 Pretty Link – This is another fantastic plugin perfect for redirecting ugly links and making them no-follow such as affiliate links, long URL’s on your page that you want to shorten etc.

 Redirection – Last but not least is this one.
-Redirection is a popular redirection plugin.
+Redirection is a popular redirection plugin that I would recommend using.
 I use this very plugin to redirect all my 404 error pages.
-This is the plugin that I’ll be showing you how to use in this post, to fix your 404 error pages below.
+This is the plugin that I’ll be showing you how to use to fix your 404 error pages below.

 If you have the Redirection plugin already installed on your WordPress site, you’re ready to roll.

-If you haven’t got this installed yet, let’s do this now!
+If you haven’t got this installed yet, get it installed!

 Open a new tab in your web browser and navigate to your Google Webmaster account.